Oklahoma Rear-End Truck Accident Lawyers

 The negligent truck driver may be liable for a rear-end collision.
 The trucking company may be liable for the driver’s negligence or for its own negligence.
 For instance, the trucking company may have hired an unsafe driver without conducting a proper background check, or the company may have failed to adequately supervise the driver.

 In some cases, a mechanic who made a faulty repair, or the manufacturer of a flawed truck or truck part may be to blame.
-At Cain Law Office, we will thoroughly investigate a rear-end truck accident and identify all parties who should be held accountable.
+At Cain Law, we will thoroughly investigate a rear-end truck accident and identify all parties who should be held accountable.

 Get Help from an Oklahoma Rear-End Truck Accident Attorney Today